buren/spidr_cli/README.md

         --columns=[val1,val2]        Columns in output
         --content-types=[val1,val2]  Formats to output (html, javascript, css, json, ..)
         --[no-]header                Include the header
-        --open-timeout=val           Optional open timeout
+        --ports=[80, 443]            Only spider links on certain ports --ignore-ports=[8000, 8080, 3000]
+                                     Do not spider links on certain ports --links=[/blog/]             Only spider links on certain link patterns --ignore-links=[/blog/]      Do not spider links on certain link patterns --urls=[/blog/]              Only spider links on certain urls --ignore-urls=[/blog/]       Do not spider links on certain urls --exts=[htm]                 Only spider links on certain extensions --ignore-exts=[cfm]          Do not spider links on certain extensions --open-timeout=val           Optional open timeout
         --read-timeout=val           Optional read timeout
         --ssl-timeout=val            Optional ssl timeout